Gurkamal27/Load-Duration-Curve-Tool/README.md

 This tool provides the ability to generate both load duration curves and load profile for a given load.
 You are required to input three files and a folder location (load data, regional capacity and output sheet).

+The load duration curve helps determine seasonal patterns of electricity demand, enabling the best time for maintenance or installations.
+It can be adjusted by season, year, and month, providing a comprehensive understanding of demand patterns.

 ## FAQ